 But as I explained above, editing is a key part of every blue hour image.
 Without editing, you’ll fail to bring out all the key details and colors in your shot.

 So shoot in RAW and embrace the editing process.
-It’s the fastest way to elevate your photos.
+It’s the fastest way to elevate your photos!

-5. Include electric lights
+7. Include electric lights in your images

-Don’t get me wrong: You can take amazing blue hour photos of unaltered, naturally lit landscapes.
+Don’t get me wrong: You can take amazing blue-hour photos of unaltered, naturally lit landscapes.

 But in my experience, electric lights offer two benefits:

 - They decrease exposure times.
-As blue hour wears on, the sky will rapidly darken – and you may find your shutter speeds increasing to 10 seconds, 20 seconds, and beyond.
+As the blue hour wears on, the sky will rapidly darken – and you may find your shutter speeds increasing to 10 seconds, 20 seconds, and beyond.
 However, an electric light or two will add extra illumination to the scene, thereby shortening your exposures and creating time for a few extra shots.

 - They add drama and interest to your photos.
 If you use a narrow aperture (i.e., f/8), electric lights will appear as beautiful starbursts, which can create a focal point or simply complement your main subject.